Medium-density fibreboard: Applications

 MDF is often used in school projects because of its flexibility.

 Slatwall panels made from MDF are used in the shop fitting industry.

 MDF is primarily used for indoor applications due to its poor moisture resistance.
 It is available in raw form, or with a finely sanded surface, or with a decorative overlay.

 MDF is also usable for furniture such as cabinets, because of its strong surface.

 MDF's density makes it a useful material for the walls of pipe-organ chambers, allowing sound, particularly bass, to be reflected out of the chamber into the hall.

-Interior trim and mouldings

-MDF is widely used for painted interior trim, including skirting (base) boards, architraves and window boards, because its smooth, knot-free surface can be machined into crisp profiles and accepts paint evenly.
+MDF is widely used for painted interior trim, including skirting (base) boards, architraves and window boards.

-According to the British Woodworking Federation, MDF mouldings are commonly supplied factory-primed, which shortens on-site finishing time and improves surface quality.

-"Homebuilding & Renovating" magazine also describes MDF trim as “a robust and affordable solution” that resists warping and swelling better than many softwoods.